Rule Change: Completed

-The final rule will commence on 1 February 2019.
+The final rule commenced on 1 February 2019.

 In 2018 the Commission received three rule change requests from the Australian government and two private individuals – Ms Kirsty Johnson and Dr Daryl Dodt – aimed at addressing the negative impacts on consumers as a result of inaccurate estimated meter reads.

 The rule proponents raised concerns with estimated reads that are inaccurate, for example where there have been ongoing issues accessing the meter to carry out an actual meter read.
 Inaccurate billing can cause financial distress for vulnerable households.